vvzen/open-pipe/ROADMAP.md

 Create a CLI that is capable of generating the directory structure on disk, based on the `show_scheme`.

 > First implementation of the libs in d563632

-> Only needs to expose the functionality in a CLI
+> Only need to expose the functionality in a CLI

 ## Implement validation of configs via JSONschema